Crisis of Empire: Cluster Command

-The events of the volume occur more-or-less concurrently with the preceding one, and begin with Merikur being promoted to general and given command of Pact forces in the Harmony Cluster.
+The events of the volume occur more-or-less concurrently with the preceding one, beginning with Merikur being promoted to general and given command of Pact forces in the Harmony Cluster.
 He travels there in the company of its newly-named governor, senator Anthony Windsor, who is distrusted by conservatives for his radical advocacy of full equality for non-humans.
-Merikur finds himself forced into a political marriage with Windsor's niece Bethany, initially loveless but slowly leading to genuine feeling for one another.
-Harmony Cluster turns out to have its own problematic Haiken Maru situation, with an open rebellion in the mines of the brutal jungle planet of Teller.
-The local Haiken Maru executive Nola Rankoo immediately tries to have Windsor assassinated, but he survives and dispatches Merikur and his Cernian alien advisor Eitor Senda to pacify Teller, where a coalition of human and Cernian rebels are receiving support from outside the Pact: the Cernian Confederation.
+Merikur finds himself forced into a political marriage with Windsor's niece, Bethany, a union that is initially loveless but slowly leads to genuine feeling for one another.

+The Harmony Cluster turns out to have its own problematic Haiken Maru situation, involving an open rebellion in the mines of the brutal jungle planet of Teller.
+The local Haiken Maru executive, Nola Rankoo, immediately tries to have Windsor assassinated, but he survives and dispatches Merikur and his Cernian alien advisor, Eitor Senda, to pacify Teller, where a coalition of human and Cernian rebels are receiving support from outside the Pact: the Cernian Confederation.
 Senda discovers that a Cernian political faction has made a secret deal with Haiken Maru to draw the planet out of the Pact; Merikur exposes this fact, ending the brutal corporate regime and bringing the rebels over to his side.
 Teller is shortly invaded by a combined Cernian-Haiken Maru force.